 Azlo operates entirely digitally, though, which means you can’t really make cash deposits or visit a branch for customer service assistance.
 The account also doesn’t allow you to send wire transfers, although you can receive them for free.

-The Chase Total Business Checking account can work for businesses that aren’t quite making hundreds of transactions a month yet.
-The account allows for 100 transactions per month (this includes debits and non-electronic deposits).
-You’re also allowed up to $5,000 in cash deposits per month.
+The Chase Business Complete Checking account can work for businesses that aren’t quite making hundreds of transactions a month yet.
+The account has a low monthly fee that can be waived multiple ways—including by maintaining the minimum daily balance.
+It also offers unlimited electronic deposits, as well as $5,000 in monthly cash deposits at no cost.

 If your business works mostly with cash, consider the Chase Performance Checking account, which allows for up to $20,000 in cash deposits each month.
 That’ll help you keep your money safe and insured.